nathanaherne/ml_access_privileges/README.md

 9. Their home address (or at least the city/suburb/zip/country)
 10. employment status

-BTW: I call it "entity information" instead of "people information" because many organizations have many computer systems, machine learning algorithms and computer programs that can access many different systems within the organization.
+BTW: I call it "entity information" instead of "people information" because many organizations have many computer systems, deep learning algorithms and computer programs that can access many different systems within the organization.

 When collating entity information, you can choose to only use real people and discard any accounts that cannot be attached to actual people.
 Doing this would produce an incomplete model but it may make things simpler to start with.